Registrar Clinical Encounters in Training project

 The Registrar Clinical Encounters in Training (ReCEnT) project is a flagship general practice education and training project.

 Funded by the Department of Health, the project began as a pilot in 2009 by the former regional training provider General Practice Training – Valley to Coast.
-ReCEnT has grown quickly, and by 2025 GP registrars in all Australian States and Territories will be participating in the project.
+ReCEnT has grown quickly with GP registrars across most of Australia now participating in the project.

 The ReCEnT project is the first of its kind to document Australian GP registrars’ educational and clinical experiences over time by measuring: